-WV INCOME MAINTENANCE MANUAL

-CHAPTER 10 10.4 Income

-- Raw material

-- Seed

-- Fertilizers

-- Repair and maintenance of machinery and/or property

-- Cost of rental space used for conducting the business

-- Payments on the principal and interest of the purchase price of income-producing real estate and capital assets, equipment, machinery and other durable goods

-Insurance premiums and taxes paid on the business and income-producing property

-- The principal, interest and taxes on the client's residence which is used in part to produce income.
+- Stock and supplies - Raw material - Seed - Fertilizers - Repair and maintenance of machinery and/or property - Cost of rental space used for conducting the business - Payments on the principal and interest of the purchase price of income-producing real estate and capital assets, equipment, machinery and other durable goods - Insurance premiums and taxes paid on the business and income-producing property - The utilities, principal, interest and taxes for the client's residence which is used in part to produce income.
 This is applicable only if the costs on the portion of the home used in the self-employment enterprise can be identified separately.

-- Advertising costs

-- Utilities

-- Office expenses (stamps, stationery, etc.)

-- Legal costs

-- Net Loss from self-employment farming.
+See Shelter/Utility Deduction above.
+The total deduction given for shelter and/or cost of doing business must not exceed the actual cost. - Advertising costs - Utilities - Office expenses, such as stamps, stationery, etc. - Legal costs - Net Loss from self-employment farming.
 See item 4 below.

 Do not deduct the following:

 - Federal, State or local income taxes

-- Money set aside for retirement

-- Travel from home to a fixed place of business and return

-- Depreciation

-- Amounts claimed as a net loss, except loss from farming self-employment.
+- Money set aside for retirement - Travel from home to a fixed place of business and return - Depreciation - Amounts claimed as a net loss, except loss from farming self-employment.
 See item (4) below.

-- (2) Rental Income Deductions:
+(2) Rental Income Deductions: